vault27/Foundation/paloalto.md

 - Commit to Panorama
 - Push the device state
 - Commit the device groups and templates
+- A CLI command will forward the pre-existing logs to Panorama

 If you migrate HA pair: